ArashPartow/exprtk/readme.txt

       compile time: exprtk_disable_string_capabilities

  (16) Composited functions can call themselves or any other functions
-      that have been previously defined.
+      that have been defined prior to their own definition.

  (17) Expressions may contain any of the following comment styles:
       1. // .... \n